EcmaTC53/spec/docs/Hardware Components/sensors/AtmosphericPressure-Temperature-Bosch-BMP180.md

 ## 2 Conformance

-This class specification conforms to the Atmospheric Pressure and Temperature Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the Barometer and Temperature Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References